lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
 - Implementation of our [paper](https://arxiv.org/abs/2106.01860) "Noisy Labels are Treasure: Mean-Teacher-Assisted Confident Learning for Hepatic Vessel Segmentation" (2D version, early accepted by MICCAI'21).
-- We are still working on the extended journal version and will re-organize the codes after that.
+- We are still working on the extended journal version which will also not limit to vessel seg task, and will re-organize the codes after that.
+The preprocessing is very complicated, and some human effort are also made for rectify some "bad" samples in our experiments.
+We plan to release the preprocessed data after accomplishing the journal version.
+Stay tuned!

 ____
 ## Abstract